laoniu-meow/ce_cherbao_module2.7/README.md

 Step 11: push the local repository to remote, command: git push -u origin main (Once push sucessfully, next commit and push can use command: "git push")

 # Basic Terraform to create AWS VPC and EC2 Instance

+- Notes: My assignment involves practicing how to create resources in separate files to make it cleaner and easier to understand the concept.

 Step 1: Create the start file for provider.tf, variables.tf and terraform.tfvars, with command: touch <filename>.tf